 The national accounts summarise and describe the economic activity and development in the country in the form of an accounting system with supplementary tables.
-The products that are published are the product accounts, financial accounts and sector accounts.
+These calculations are based on the international regulations "System of National Accounts" (SNA) and are controlled by "European System of National Accounts" (ESA).
+The products that are published are product accounts, financial accounts and sector accounts.
+The calculations are published both annually and quarterly.
 The statistics are produced in more detail on an annual basis.
-Based on the quarterly national accounts, the following are produced:
+Based on the national accounts, so-called satellite calculations are also produced: